Overview

 Communication

 These two talk easily.
 The risk isn't volume; it's that both like being clever and can use cleverness to dodge a vulnerable conversation.
 Dragon's pride and Monkey's deflection are different on the surface and similar underneath.
 The unlock is one partner being willing to be the first to drop the act.
+In practice the Monkey is usually better positioned to do this — they're more comfortable looking foolish — and a Monkey who occasionally leads with honest uncertainty gives the prouder Dragon a model for doing the same.
+When that happens, the relationship's considerable wit stops being a defense and goes back to being a shared pleasure.

 Long-term potential

 When this pair builds a life together, it tends to be a visibly creative one — a house full of projects, friends who come and go, late-night work sessions.
 Quiet retirement isn't really their endgame.
 They are still planning the next thing in their seventies.
+The thing that keeps them together that long is rarely calm; it's momentum.
+As long as there's a shared project — raising children, running something, building something, reinventing the next chapter — the bond stays vivid.
+The danger window is the empty stretch after a big goal is met and before the next one is chosen, when two restless signs can mistake boredom for a problem with the relationship.
+Couples who recognize that pattern learn to always keep one fresh thing on the horizon.